RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_SetupPoissonBoltzmannPotential_type.md

 -   **solvate_unbound**: Solvate unbound pose (using ExplicitWater mover)
 -   **solvate_rbmin**: Use rigid-body minimization following solvation
 -   **min_water_jump**: Include waters in rigid-body minimization following solvation and packing
+-   **compute_rmsd**: Compute the rmsd both with and without superimposing -- requires in:file:native to be supplied
 -   **apbs_path**: XRW TO DO
 -   **charged_chains**: Comma delimited list of charged chainnumbers ( greater than or equal to 1). e.g. charged_chains=1,2,3 for chains 1, 2 and 3.
 No extra whitespace is permitted
 -   **revamp_near_chain**: Comma delimited list of chain numbers.
 Scale down PB interactions if near the given chain(s).
 Default to none